Status Endpoint

 Healthy

-A Healthy node can transition to Critical if failures arise during request processing.
+A Healthy node can transition to Degraded or Critical if the success rate drops, including from repeated Flux (/v2/listen) request failures.

 Example Response: